-The trunk assist handle was not designed to be used to tie down the trunk lid or as an anchor point when securing items in the trunk.
+Notice: The trunk assist handle is not designed to be used to tie down the trunk lid or as an anchor point when securing items in the trunk.
 Improper use of the trunk assist handle could damage it.

 Pull down on the handle to lower the trunk lid.
 Then close the trunk with your other hand.
 If the trunk is not properly closed, the TRUNK OPEN message will appear in the message center of your instrument panel cluster.
-See "Trunk Open Message" in the Index for more information.
+See Trunk Ajar Warning Message on page 3-44 for more information.

-Trunk Release Handle
+Emergency Trunk Release Handle